VishalSingh0102/AI_Content_post_Creater/README.md

-# 📝 AI Content Post Creator
+# 📝 AI LinkedIn Post Generator

 An AI-powered tool that helps you **generate high-quality content posts** automatically.
 This project uses state-of-the-art NLP/ML models to create text content for blogs, social media, and other platforms.